 An additional feature that will further promote carbonate precipitation is the degassing of the excess CO_2 from the carbonated solution once exposed to air.
-This in effect removes acid from the carbonated solution, raising pH, $[CO_3^{2-}]$, and Ω{cal} .
-An example of the chemical sequence of events in car-
+This in effect removes acid from the carbonated solution, raising pH, $[CO_3^{2-}]$ and Ω{cal} .
+An example of the chemical sequence of events in carbonating seawater using AWL and then re-equilibrating the carbonated seawater with air is shown in Fig. 10.